EEOB-BioData/BCB546_Spring2025/assignments/R_Assignment/R_Assignment.md

 If you new to "R Markdown", check this [website](https://rmarkdown.rstudio.com/) for more information!

 You will be given email addresses of two randomly selected students the class.
-Please send them the url address of the GitHub (public) repository you've created **by 11:59pm on Friday, March 14**.
+Please send them the url address of the GitHub (public) repository you've created **by 11:59pm on Wednesdya, March 19**.
 CC me on your email.
 In turn, you will receive links to two repositories to review.
 When you receive a link, **first fork** the repository, **then clone the forked repository** on your computer and write a review inside it named [your lastname]_review.Rmd.